JetBrains/intellij-sdk-docs/topics/basics/action_system.md

 </tldr>

-The actions system allows plugins to add their items to IntelliJ Platform-based IDE menus and toolbars.
+The _Action System_ allows plugins to add their items to IntelliJ Platform-based IDE menus and toolbars.
 For example, one of the action classes is responsible for the <ui-path>File | Open File...</ui-path> menu item and the <control>Open...</control> toolbar button.

 Actions in the IntelliJ Platform require a [code implementation](#action-implementation) and must be [registered](#registering-actions).